MiBucar/Trendora/README.md

 ## Reason for choosing Blazor Server instead of WebAssembly
 I am aware that a site of this type should be made using WebAssembly and that using Blazor server is a terrible choice.
-The reason I chose Blazor Server is because I wanted to try working with SignalR and to minimize client-side resources.
+The reason I chose Blazor Server is because I wanted to try working with SignalR, to minimize client-side resources and to challenge myself to make such a site using it.
 In a real scenario I would have chosen Blazor WebAssembly.

 ## Simplicity choices